mwstowe/crowtdiscordbot/README.md

 1. Create a `CrowConfig.toml` file based on the `CrowConfig.toml.example` template
 ## Random Interjections

 The bot occasionally makes random interjections in the conversation.
-There are five types of interjections, each with its own configurable probability:
+There are six types of interjections, each with its own configurable probability:

 1. **MST3K Quotes** - Random quotes from Mystery Science Theater 3000
 2. **Channel Memory** - Quotes something someone previously said in the channel
 3. **Message Pondering** - Thoughtful comments about the conversation
 4. **AI Interjection** - AI-generated comments using the Gemini API
 5. **Fact Interjection** - AI-generated interesting facts related to the conversation
+6. **News Interjection** - AI-generated links to interesting technology or weird news articles with commentary

 Each interjection type can be configured separately in the `CrowConfig.toml` file: